DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/banded-columns.md

 ## Basic Setup

-Import the plugins listed above and specify the DxTableBandHeader plugin's `columnBands` property to set up a Grid with banded columns.
-The depth of band nesting level is unlimited.
+Import the plugins listed above and specify the `DxTableBandHeader` plugin's `columnBands` property to set up a Grid with banded columns.
+The band nesting depth is unlimited.

 .embedded-demo({ "path": "grid-band-columns/basic", "showThemeSelector": true })

 ## Appearance Customization

-The DxTableBandHeader plugin allows you to customize the appearance of the header with bands.
-The following example demonstrates how to use the cellComponent and add icons to band cells:
+The `DxTableBandHeader` plugin allows you to customize the appearance of the header with bands.
+The following example demonstrates how to use the `cellComponent` and add icons to band cells:

 .embedded-demo({ "path": "grid-band-columns/customization", "showThemeSelector": true })